TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 19/Judges 19.21.md

 ---

-So he brought him into his house, and gave the asses fodder; and they washed their feet, and did eat and drink.
+So he brought him into his house, and gave the donkeys fodder; and they washed their feet, and ate and drink.